Boycott, Divestment, and Sanctions

 The truth: As an international body, the United Nations is obligated to embrace equal standards and, when necessary, condemn member states in proportion to their alleged violations.
 No reasonable person can call an institution fair that singles out democratic Israel alone for censure, while giving a free pass to countries who subjugate women, hang gays, persecute religious minorities, torture dissidents, fund terrorism, and silence free speech.
 Meanwhile, the United Nations’ favorable treatment of Palestinians, including granting them their very own refugee agency and turning a blind eye to their staff and facilities’ well-documented complicity in storing weapons, renders them incapable of arbitrating the decades-old dispute.

 How they portray Israel: All forms of social oppression are linked, including the discrimination of women, LGBT individuals, and racial minorities.
 Standing up against the privileged, heterosexual white male is a universal, joint effort shared not only by all who are oppressed, but also all who embrace progressive causes.
-Since Israel is a privileged white country that oppresses (colored) Palestinians, authentic social justice warriors must protest Israel.
+Power is inherently evil, and powerlessness is virtuous.
+Since Israel is a privileged and powerful white country that oppresses brown Palestinians, anyone genuinely committed to social and racial justice must protest Israel.
 One cannot be both progressive and pro-Israel.

 Safe Spaces (from Israel) on Campus

 How they portray Israel: Students on college campuses throughout the country are entitled to safe spaces, where they can be protected from micro-aggressions and ideas they find offensive.
 Israel is one such offensive idea, since it represents the subjugation and humiliation of Palestinians.
-The administration should therefore restrict activities that present views in support of Israel.
+University administrations should therefore restrict activities that present views in support of Israel.

 How they portray Israel: Many people were killed in World War II.
 Jews exaggerated their victimhood in order to win the world’s sympathy and manipulate Western powers into granting them a state.
 Israel is thus a country founded on lies, at the expense of Arabs who were living in Palestine.